What is the LOOKUP Function?

 We will get the following result:

 - #N/A error – Occurs when the Lookup function fails to find the closest match to the supplied lookup_value.
 This can occur if either:

 - The smallest value in the lookup_vector (or first column/row of the array) is greater than the lookup_value provided; or

 - The lookup_vector (or first column/row of the array) is not in ascending order.

 - #REF! error – Occurs if the formula is attempting to reference cells that are non-existent.
 This can be caused by either:

-- Cells being deleted after the Lookup function have been entered.
+- Cells being deleted after the Lookup function has been entered.

 - Relative references in the Lookup function that have become invalid when the functions have been copied to other cells.